Did you know you could save hundreds of dollars per year just by switching your car insurance company?

 I made this move because my old car was worth less than $1,000, so there was no point in me paying for an expensive premium for years.

-Increasing your deductible from $500 to $1,000 can help save quite a few bucks over the span of a year.
+Increasing your deductible from $500 to $1,000 can help save quite a few bucks over a year.

 Only do this if you are capable of paying that $500 in case you are in an accident.